fogine/blog/content/blog/linux-setup.md

 ![arch-vs-ubuntu](/images/arch_vs_ubuntu.png)

-As majority of current `Arch` users I started using `Xubuntu` (Ubuntu with `xfce` desktop environment instead of `gnome`) as my first `UNIX` based OS. `Xubuntu` was certainly better than `Windows` as it allowed me to "hack" it around and it had a proper `shell`.
-However, at the end of the day, it was my unorthodox doing that led to all kind of crashes during system upgrade and ultimately forced me to reinstall the system.
+As majority of current `Arch` users, I started using `Xubuntu` (Ubuntu with `xfce` desktop environment instead of `gnome`) as my first `UNIX` based OS.

+`Xubuntu` was certainly better than `Windows` as it allowed me to "hack" it around and more importantly, it had a proper `shell`.

+However, at the end of the day, it was my unorthodox doing that led to all kind of crashes during system upgrade and ultimately was forcing me to reinstall the system.

 Lesson learned: `Ubuntu` is a robust preconfigured system made for general public, not necessary for developers, serving as out of the box conventional desktop everybody is familiar with.